What Are the Best Places to Live in San Diego

 Downtown – In the Middle of Everything

 Living in Downtown means being in the middle of all the happenings, just a short walk away from some of the best restaurants in San Diego, and always having something to do on a day off.
 From historical landmarks to bars and clubs, there is something for everyone here.
-Not to mention vast employment opportunities.
+Additionally, you won’t have to worry about getting a job because there are vast employment opportunities.

 The population of the city center slightly exceeds 30,000, and the average home price is around $450,000.
 If you’re looking to rent a place, be prepared to pay around $1,300 monthly.
 Most downtown households make about $58,000, and one-third of the population holds a Bachelor’s degree.